Parent & Carer Guide | School Meals

 Alternatively, you may wish for your child to have a packed lunch rather than a school dinner.
 Any child across the school can do this, even if they are entitled to universal free school meals in Reception, Year 1 and Year 2.

 Please select your child's dinner choice for the following day from 12 noon each day on Scopay.
 To do this please go on to your child's 'account balances' and click on the 'order meals' box on the 'dinner money' option.
 This will bring up the calendar.
 You will need to click on the date for the next day and it will bring up all the choices.
 Simply click on a choice for your child and then press 'OK'.
 This will mean your child's choice has been registered for the following day.

 If you would like to change your child from dinners to a packed lunch or from a packed lunch to dinners, this needs to be done at the beginning of a term.
 So, if you would like your child to change their current preference this can be done after the Easter holiday.
 To do this please call the school office on 0115 9150466 or email email@example.com.

-Please click on the document below to see the Spring/Summer menu 2021.
+Please click on the document at the bottom of the page to see the Spring/Summer menu 2023.

 We expect packed lunches to be healthy and nutritionally balanced.
 Whether squeezing it in before the school run in the morning or before bed on busy midweek evenings, preparing your child's lunchbox can seem like just another thing on the list.
 Therefore, school meals are a great choice, but if you do make a packed lunch for your child then it is important to make sure that your child is eating a balanced meal which is tasty but also gives them everything they need nutritionally.
 Please click on the advice below for support and a range of quick, easy, healthier lunchbox ideas.